YunoHost-Apps/invoiceninja5_ynh/README.md

 * There is no official LDAP support
 * The first user gets created after installing Invoice Ninja.
 The email-address is the one of your administrator user of the app.
 The password is the administration password you provided while installing.
+* The  `ÀPI_SECRET` can be found in the settings.yaml (normally `/etc/yunohost/apps/invoiceninja5/settings.yml`).
+Run the following as root: `grep "api_secret" /etc/yunohost/apps/invoiceninja5/settings.yml | cut -d ":" -f 2`
 * Other users can be created from inside the application

 ## Documentation and resources